-You can view and print the quick guides for all the pages in the Diagnosing womb cancer section.
+You can view and print the quick guides for all the pages in the diagnosing womb cancer section.

-Your GP may then use an instrument called a speculum to spread the vaginal walls and examine the neck of the womb (cervix), to see if it looks normal.
+Your GP may use an instrument called a speculum to spread the vaginal walls and examine the neck of the womb (cervix), to see if it looks normal.
 They may also take a sample of cells from the cervix.
 This is a quick procedure that should only be uncomfortable for a very short time.
-The whole internal examination will probably take about five minutes.
+The whole internal examination will probably take about 5 minutes.

 The only way to definitely diagnose womb cancer is to take a sample of the tissue lining the womb (an endometrial biopsy).
 The tissue sample is sent to the lab where it is closely checked for cancerous cells, or cells that look abnormal in any way.